stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

    rejected by the network.

-A key benefit of the static analyzability of this smart contracting language is that _all_ transactions that can possibly be called from the outermost transaction can be known _a priori_ so that a user can be warned about all side effects before signing a transaction.
+A key benefit of the static analyzability of this smart contracting language is that _all_ functions that can possibly be called from a given transaction can be known _a priori_ so that a user can be warned about all side effects before signing a transaction.

-## Principals and Transaction Verification
+## Principals and Owner Verification

 The language provides a primitive for checking whether or not the smart contract transaction was signed by a particular